jkrogager/VoigtFit/docs/documentation.rst

 Overview of VoigtFit
 ====================

+The telluric template was obtained from ESOs `skycalc <http://www.eso.org/observing/etc/skycalc>`_.

 The dataset is first initiated with data defined through a “data” statement.
 This sets the spectral resolution.
 If the spectral resolution subsequently needs to be changed, this should be done using a “resolution” statement.